3 Helpful Reasons to Turn Your Phone Off at Work

 You owe it to yourself to eliminate at least one distraction from your daily routine.

 What are the benefits of being present?
-You may be surprised by what you experience!
+Who knows, you may be surprised by what you experience!

 Turn Phone Off: The Smart Way to Get Things Done